 David separated from the Air Force in 2012 to finish his bachelor’s degree in the science of meteorology.
 He graduated in May of 2016 from the University of Hawai’i at Manoa.
 While attending the university, David also spent time as a research assistant for the university’s geography department.
 This research included investigating the effects a strong El Niño event in the summer of 2015 had on the tree line on Haleakalā on the island of Maui.
-He also studied several anomalous heavy rain events on the island of Oahu.

 Growing up in Kenosha, Wisconsin, David was exposed to severe storms rolling through the Midwest, which fueled his fascination with weather patterns and the atmosphere.
 During the summer of 2014, he spent time as an intern for the WGN Weather Center and news team in Chicago, Illinois where he assisted the chief meteorologist in preparing for the evening broadcast.